hpaulkeeler/DetPoisson_MATLAB/README.md

 https://arxiv.org/abs/1810.08672

 An obvious question is whether a determinantally-thinned Poisson point process is *also* a determinantal point process?
-The answer, we believe, is no, but it's from obvious.
+The answer, we believe, is no, but it's far from obvious.

 ## Demonstration